 Windows 10 Ushered in an anniversary update months ago, features are new and awesome, but bugs are also annoying.
 Although patches are followed to fix bugs, blue screen problems still often come up.
-In this very situation, we need to hire a safe partition manager for Windows 10 partitioning; software with disaster-recovery technology shall be the best option.
+In this very situation, we need to hire a safe partition manager for Windows 10 partitioning; software with Unique Roll-back data protection Technology shall be the best option.

 Windows 10 Partition Manager Free Download